-Grand Teton National Park is one of the most amazing places to visit!
-If you are traveling there on your next family vacation, here are some great things you must do!
+One of the best outdoor adventure family trips has to be exploring Grand Teton National Park!
+If you are traveling to this beautiful national park on your next family vacation, here are some great things you must do!

 Our family loves to travel all around the world.
-But nothing could be quite as memorable as this summer’s family vacation to Wyoming and Montana!
+Nothing could be quite as memorable as this summer’s family vacation to Wyoming and Montana and especially Grand Teton National Park!
 As much as we love theme parks family vacations, exploring nature with kids is always fun.

 We had the time of our lives on our trip with National Geographic to Yellowstone and Grand Teton National Parks!
 I wrote about how I won this amazing trip to celebrate the 100th anniversary of the National Parks Service –>here.
 Now I’m excited to share with you some highlights of our unforgettable vacation, along with travel tips to help you decide what to do when visiting Yellowstone and Grand Teton.